coder-Rishi05/Mongodb/readme.md

 MongoDB is a NoSQL database that stores data in JSON-like documents.
 It is highly scalable and flexible, making it a popular choice for modern applications.

+MogoDB created by 10gen it was released in 2009.

 ## Installation

 ### 1. Install MongoDB